DATE :

 Tortoise celluloid pickguard with beveled edges

 The 1958 Gibson J-45 produces the archetypal "Gibson acoustic sound" that has defined American folk, country, and popular music for generations.
-These guitars are characterized by their big, warm sound with excellent projection and note definition.
+These guitars are characterized by their big, warm sound with excellent projection and note definition, yet they still cut through a full band mix when pushed—one reason 1950s Jumbos remain studio favorites.

 Sound Profile: